fosterdrummer/voicefoundry-assignment/README.md

 ### Deploy
 Will everything setup on your local machine, it's time to deploy to AWS!

-Run the following commands to get the part started
+Run the following commands to get the party started
 ```shell
     cd deploy
     cdk deploy TulsaWeatherApp --profile <Your AWS Profile>